 In this blog post, you’ll see how the team and I worked through the process.
 You’ll get an overview of user onboarding, then find out how you can get from using our features for your file sharing tasks to learning how to make our features work for you.
 By the end, you’ll want to make sure user onboarding is enabled for all new users.

 User Onboarding Explained

 User onboarding is the process of improving one’s success with a SaaS product.
 When referring to software products, an automated user onboarding process is often desired over other options.
 Online file sharing occurs 24/7, especially when dealing with clients all over the world.
-We don’t want user onboarding to put a damper on your business meeting its goals or hold up your workflow while someone hunts for how to set up a receive folder, or waits for a support response to a simple question on how best to send multiple files at once.
+We don’t want user onboarding to put a damper on your workflow while someone hunts for how to set up a receive folder, or waits for a support response to a simple question on how best to send multiple files at once.

 Here at ExaVault, we view user onboarding users as a long term process.
 While we want people to be up and running in the short term, we also understand that business needs may evolve over time.
 Learning goes beyond the first few minutes that a new user interacts with your interface.